-The Port Authority's right-of-use assets and lease liabilities relate to a lease for its head office premises, as well as an IT service room and lunch and locker room in the terminal building located at the Billy Bishop Toronto City Airport.
-Both leases were entered into in 2019; the Port Authority did not have any leases in place as of January 1, 2019 other than short-term leases and leases of low value assets.
+The Port Authority's right-of-use assets and lease liabilities relate to a lease for its head office premises, as well as an IT service room and lunch and locker room in the terminal building located at Billy Bishop Toronto City Airport.
+Both leases were entered into in 2019.